adalton/apue3/Chapter15/Readme.md

    Redo this exercise, looking at an output descriptor that is a pipe, when the read end is closed.

+   1. `select` on read-end
+      If a process is blocked on a call to `select` with the read-end of a pipe in the `readfds` set, then when the last process that had the write-end open closes that file descriptor, `select` will return the read-end in `readfds`.

+      Sample output of `exercise_7a.c`:

+      ```
+      $ ./a.out
+      fdcount: 1
+      readfds set:   1
+      writefds set:  0
+      exceptfds set: 0
+      ```

+   2. `select` on write-end
+      If a process is blocked on a call to `select` with the write-end of a pipe in the `writefds` set, then when the last process that had the read-end open closes that file descriptor, `select` will return the write-end in `writefds`.

+      Sample output of `exercise_7b.c`:

+      ```
+      $ ./a.out
+      fdcount: 1
+      readfds set:   0
+      writefds set:  1
+      exceptfds set: 0
+      ```

+   3. `poll` on read-end
+      If a process is blocked on a call to `poll` with the read-end of a pipe in a `struct pollfd` marked with the `POLLIN` event, then when the last process that had the write-end closes the file descriptor, `poll` will return with `POLLHUP` set in the `revents` field of the corresponding `struct pollfd`.

+      Sample output of `exercise_7c.c`:

+      ```
+      $ ./a.out
+      fdcount: 1
+      revents: POLLHUP
+      ```

+   3. `poll` on write-end
+      If a process is blocked on a call to `poll` with the write-end of a pipe in a `struct pollfd` marked with the `POLLOUT` event, then when the last process that had the read-end closes the file descriptor, `poll` will return with `POLLOUT` set in the `revents` field of the corresponding `struct pollfd`.

+      Sample output of `exercise_7d.c`:

+      ```
+      $ ./a.out
+      fdcount: 1
+      revents: POLLOUT
+      ```

 8. What happens if the _cmdstring_ executed by `popen` with a _type_ of `"r"` writes to its standard error?